Assistant Professor of Film and Digital Media Production

-Areas of specialization: Computer Animation, Post-Production, Sound Design
+Areas of specialization: Computer Animation, Game Design, Post-Production, Sound Design

 Classes: 3D Digital Production, Advanced 3D Digital Production, Making 'Em Move: The Art and Craft Of Animation, Sound and Music Design for Digital Media

-Interested in pursuing a career in feature animation, special effects, or video games?
+Are you interested in the world of feature animation, visual effects, and video games?
 This class will be your first step in learning the tools and techniques of 3D digital content creation for the entertainment industry.
-Students will learn the basics of modeling, texturing, animation, lighting, and rendering using the industry-standard program, Autodesk Maya.
-Through video tutorials and production lessons, students will get hands-on, practical experience in the major areas of digital content creation in Maya.
-Students will also learn the foundational principles of animation, 3D design, and gain a broader appreciation of the historical context of 3D production through weekly lectures, screenings of feature animated films, and interactive play-throughs of modern console video games.
-This class will require a significant amount of individual work in the DPAC 3D Animation Lab outside of class time.
+You will learn the basics of modeling, texturing, animation, lighting, and rendering using the industry-standard program, Autodesk Maya.
+Through tutorials and projects, you will receive hands-on, practical experience in the major aspects of 3D production in Maya.
+You will also learn the foundational principles of animation, 3D design, and gain a broader appreciation of the historical context of 3D production through weekly lectures, critical studies reading assignments, screenings of animated films, and interactive playthroughs of console games.

-Sound and music design for digital media is an often overlooked art form that is critical to the effective telling of a story.
-Writer-director George Lucas famously said that “sound is 50 percent of the movie-going experience.”
-Director Danny Boyle mentioned in an interview that “the truth is, for me, it’s obvious that 70, 80 percent of a movie is sound.
+Writer-director George Lucas famously said that “sound is 50 percent of the movie going experience.”
+Director Danny Boyle mentioned in an interview, “The truth is, for me, it’s obvious that 70, 80 percent of a movie is sound.
 You don’t realize it because you can’t see it.”
-At its root, sonic design creates mood and setting - it engages the audience on a primal, emotional level, in ways that imagery alone cannot achieve.
-A cleanly recorded and creatively edited sound effects track can immerse an audience in a fictional world.
+Sound and music design for digital media is an oftentimes overlooked art form that is critical to the effective telling of a story.
+At its root, sonic design creates mood and setting - it engages the audience on a primal, emotional level, in ways that imagery cannot alone achieve.
+A cleanly recorded and creatively edited sound effects track can immerse an audience in a fictional, manufactured reality.
 Music, whether used sparingly or in grandiose fashion, can enhance or subvert the visual component of a film or video game to create cinematic magic.
-Through feature film screenings, video game play-through sessions, and hands-on production assignments using Adobe Audition CC, students will learn how to direct the emotions of an audience through creative recording, mixing, and editing of sound effects and music.
+Through feature film screenings, video game play-through sessions, critical readings, video essays, and hands-on production assignments, students will gain a broader understanding of sound design and learn how to direct the emotions of an audience through creative recording, mixing, and editing of sound effects and music.

 You have learned the basics of 3D digital production in Maya, and your insatiable thirst for digital content creation cannot be quenched.
 Welcome to the next level - Advanced 3D Digital Production!
-In this class, you will move beyond the fundamentals of 3D production and tackle advanced concepts such as complex object and character creation, digital sculpting, high dynamic range (HDRI) image-based lighting, keyframe and motion-captured character animation, and more.
-You will create a portfolio of high-quality 3D assets which you can use for graduate school and job applications.
-You will dig deeper into the Maya toolset as well as learn new programs such as Mudbox and Motion Builder.
-Students will be treated as professional 3D artists, and expectations for timely, quality final deliverables will be high.
+In this class, you will move beyond the fundamentals of 3D production and tackle advanced concepts such as complex object and character creation, digital sculpting and painting, keyframed and motion-captured character animation, and more.
+You will be treated as professional artists, so accordingly, expectations for timely, high-quality final deliverables will be high.
 In addition to your production assignments, you will learn more about the aesthetics, history, and cultural relevance of a variety of digital media texts through reading assignments and screenings.